Goodbye (Glee): Plot

 Quinn (Dianna Agron) helps Puck (Mark Salling) study for the test he needs to pass in order to graduate.
 She tells him that with all they went through, they are bonded for life, and she kisses him.
 Emboldened, Puck passes his test.
-Later, Quinn returns her cheerleading uniform to Sue (Jane Lynch), and the two have a tearful farewell.
+Later, Quinn returns her cheerleading uniform to Sue (Jane Lynch).
+Sue tells her to keep her uniform, as she plans on retiring it and the two have a tearful farewell.

 Will tells Finn (Cory Monteith) that he had planted marijuana in Finn's locker in order to blackmail him into joining the glee club, which Finn thinks makes him "even cooler".
 Finn is disappointed that the Army refused to change his late father's dishonorable discharge to an honorable one, and wonders to his mother (Romy Rosemont) whether his father would be proud of him if he became an actor.

 After the graduation ceremony, Finn, Kurt, and Rachel (Lea Michele) gather to open their acceptance letters—Finn for the Actors Studio and Kurt and Rachel for NYADA.
 Finn and Kurt are rejected, while Rachel is admitted; she decides to defer her admission for a year to help the other two reapply so the trio can go to New York together.
 She gets into Finn's car to go to their wedding, but instead of driving to the wedding venue, Finn drives her to the train station.
 He tells her that he loves her too much to marry her if it means she has to give up her dreams; he also reveals that he will be joining the Army.
 Will and the glee club meet them on the train platform to say goodbye, and a crying Rachel sings "Roots Before Branches" as she boards the train for New York.